mathiasertl/django-ca/docs/source/quickstart/from_source.rst

 Add SystemD services
 ====================

 SystemD services are included with **django-ca**.
-You need to add three services, one for the uWSGI application server (``django-ca``), one for the Celery task worker (``django-ca-celery``) and one for the Celery task scheduler (``django-ca-celerybeat``):
+You need to add three services, one for the Gunicorn application server (``django-ca``), one for the Celery task worker (``django-ca-celery``) and one for the Celery task scheduler (``django-ca-celerybeat``):